AltSysrq/avalanche/SPEC.md

 A Newline produces a Newline Token.
 A Backslash followed by any amount of Whitespace, a possible Comment, then a Newline suppresses the Newline Token that would result.
+A Newline is also suppressed if it is followed by any number of Whitespace characters, a Backslash, and at least one Whitespace character.
 A Backslash followed by one or more Whitespace characters itself results in a Newline Token otherwise.
 Such "synthetic" Newline Tokens must occur Independent.

 ```
   logical line 1